About

 Grants Manager

 Helen has been with the Lincolnshire Community Foundation since January 2018.
-Before going the foundation, Helen's background has been in project and grant scheme management and uses this experience to help administer the Community Foundation’s grant programmes which enables the Foundation to make a bigger impact in the community.
+Before joining the foundation, Helen's background has been in project and grant scheme management and uses this experience to help administer the Community Foundation’s grant programmes which enables the Foundation to make a bigger impact in the community.

 Office: 01529 305825